DawnRam/MedSyn/README.md

 ## Dataset Preparation

-Place the dataset in the `data/raw/` directory, with each class in a separate subfolder.
+Place your dataset in the specified data directory (default: `/home/eechengyang/Data/ISIC`), with each class in a separate subfolder.
+You can specify a custom data directory using the `-d` or `--data-dir` option when running the training script.

 ## Usage